 The people of Offenburger.com

-We are Chuck and Carla Offenburger, and we thank you for taking time to visit us here on one of Iowa’s oldest Internet news and opinion sites.
+JEFFERSON, Iowa, Sept.
+13, 2022 — Hi, we’re Chuck Offenburger and Mary Riche, and we thank you for taking time to visit us here on one of Iowa’s oldest Internet news and opinion sites.

 From the beginning, we have had terrific webmasters doing the creation, design, operation and enhancements on our site.
-The first was our son Andrew Offenburger, followed by Andy Upah, then the company G.Rafics Inc., of Adel, Iowa, and now Emily Brewer.
+The first was Chuck’s son Andrew Offenburger, followed by Andy Upah, then the company G.Rafics Inc., of Adel, Iowa, then Emily Brewer Ressler, and now Carson Roberts.

 We’ve had generous contribution of photos and columns from many friends.
-Of special note, Offenburger.com for years has published knock-out photographs of Iowa that are taken by Don Poggensee, of Ida Grove, in the northwest part of the state.
+Of special note, Offenburger.com for years published knock-out photographs of Iowa that were taken by Don Poggensee, of Ida Grove, in the northwest part of the state.
 For three years, we actually employed Christie Vilsack as a columnist while she was serving as First Lady of Iowa.
-She now serves as senior advisor on international education for the U.S. Agency for International Development.